jeck7/node-ts-rest-api/README.md

 # Node.js TypeScript RESTful API + React Client

-Този проект включва RESTful API, изграден с Node.js и TypeScript, и модерен React клиент с Material-UI, глобална смяна на език (BG/EN), dashboard и потребителски интерфейс за регистрация и вход.
+This project includes a RESTful API built with Node.js and TypeScript, and a modern React client with Material-UI, global language switching (BG/EN), light/dark theme, dashboard with profile picture upload, and user interface for registration and login.

 ## Project Structure (Updated)